arclabs561/rank-fusion/rank-fusion/README.md

 - Score scales are unknown or incompatible
 - You want zero-configuration fusion
 - Robustness is more important than optimal quality

+**Use Standardized Fusion when**:
+- Score distributions differ significantly (e.g., BM25: 0-100, dense: -1 to 1)
+- You need configurable outlier handling (clipping range)
+- You have negative scores (z-score handles any distribution)
+- Based on ERANK paper showing 2-5% NDCG improvement

+**Use Additive Multi-Task Fusion when**:
+- Combining multiple ranking tasks (e.g., CTR + CTCVR in e-commerce)
+- Tasks have different scales but you know relative importance
+- You want ResFlow-style weighted additive fusion
+- Example: `AdditiveMultiTaskConfig::new((1.0, 20.0))` for 1:20 weight ratio

 **Use CombSUM when**:
 - Scores are on the same scale (both cosine, both BM25, etc.)